-8 Aromatic Facts About the Nose
+8 Surprising Facts About Your Nose

 Your nose is more than just a bump on your face—it’s an important part of the respiratory system and affects many other senses, including your taste and hearing.
 For being something that’s so central to our daily interactions with the world, there’s still a surprising amount to discover about the nose.
 Here's a bit of what we do know.